Marlborough Community & Youth Centre

 Marlborough Community & Youth Centre - What’s it all about?

-In Marlborough, we have no community centre for local groups to use or where sports clubs can practice and, more importantly, nowhere for our young people to meet and socialise since the Youth Centre at St Margaret’s Mead was closed and services withdrawn by our Unitary Authority.
+In Marlborough, after April 2016 we had no community centre for local groups to use or where sports clubs can practice and, more importantly, nowhere for our young people to meet and socialise since the Youth Centre at St Margaret’s Mead was closed and services withdrawn by our Unitary Authority.
 The building was about to be boarded up and mothballed but, led by community demand and championed by Councillor Lisa Farrell, the Town Council took it on in June 2017 and is working hard to re-open it as a Community Centre before the end of the year.